bibek-1-bit/bash-scripting/README.md

 Prerequisites

 To run the scripts, you need a Unix-based operating system (Linux or macOS) with Bash installed.
 Most Linux distributions come with Bash preinstalled.
-How to Use
+How to Use:
  Clone this repository to your local machine.
  Navigate to the directory where the scripts are stored.

-    Make the script executable with the following command: chmod +x script_name.sh
+Make the script executable with the following command:

+      chmod +x script_name.sh

 Run the script:

     ./script_name.sh